This Mortal Engines film review is a tough one because the Mortal Engines book has played a fairly big part in my literary life.

 What I Didn’t Enjoy

-- The ending – like I’ve written.
-BIG mistake to sugarcoat this.
+- The ending – BIG mistake to sugarcoat this.
 It diminished the entire film.
+Note: the book does not have a particularly happy ending.

 - Tom Natsworthy – I can see why they picked Robert Sheehan for the part.
 He has a geeky vulnerability, but his wide-eyed, boy-band looks often made him appear clueless rather than nerdy.